-In the first part of her life, she worked alongside his brother Orazio Costa as costume and theatrical set designer, collaborating with the Compagnia dell'Accademia, created by the critic and theatrical theorist Silvio d'Amico.
+In the first part of her life, she worked alongside her brother Orazio Costa as costume and theatrical set designer, collaborating with the Compagnia dell'Accademia, created by the critic and theatrical theorist Silvio d'Amico.

 Her theatrical debut was with "Il dramma di Margherita" from Goethe's Faust directed by Wanda Fabro.
 After that, she started to collaborate with her brother Orazio and she realized costumes and scenography's for several of his shows among which: "Hippolytus" by Euripides at the Greek Theater of Syracuse (1954); "The Carmelite dialogues" by Bernanos, at the Teatro delle Arti in Rome (1955); "Giants of the mountain" by Pirandello at the National Theater of Brussels (1963).
 For the Piccolo Teatro di Roma, again under the direction of Orazio, she has signed scenes and costumes of: "The family of antiquarians" by Goldoni (1955-1956); the "Fable of the changed son" by Pirandello (1957); "The wild duck" by Ibsen (1962) among others.

 Notes for a life-story

 For Orazio, I made a considerable number of works, scenes, and costumes.
 We inaugurated the Overseas Theater in Naples, worked in Venice, at the Piccolo in Milan, in Caserta, in Belgium and, of course, in Rome ...

 With Orazio, since we were children, we had played many times to imagine theatrical scenes for works interpreted or invented by us.
 Moving from game to reality after studying two years of architecture was a very simple thing.